Get Help Today(877) 648-4288

 Find the life you deserve to liveGet Help

 Featured Treatment Center

-Social Aspects of Addiction
+Social Aspects Of Addiction

 Both social behaviors and antisocial behaviors are associated with addiction.
 On one end of the spectrum exists the “party animal” archetype, who’s the kind of person who always seems to have an issue with controlling their intake during social events.
-The opposite counterpart is the “loner” drug user or drinker who avoids contact in order to maintain their substance use disorder.
+The opposite counterpart is the “loner” drug user or drinker who avoids contact in order to maintain their substance use disorder (SUD).

 While most people suffering with substance dependencies fall within these 2 stereotypes, they function as an important reminder of the degree to which social connections influence people and their drug use.
-Someone dependent on social situations to begin using often require different care than someone who avoids social connection in order to maintain their habit.
+Someone dependent on social situations to begin using often requires different care than someone who avoids social connection in order to maintain their habit.
 While the treatment methods may differ, it’s important to understand that isolating increases risks for many different health issues.

-Effects of Isolation
+Effects Of Isolation

 As social creatures, humans require some level of social engagement.
 Regardless of age or socioeconomic status, without normal connection to other people, certain adverse mental and even physical health effects can take root.
 Isolation can result in:

 - Hindered executive function

 If someone faces issues like depression and anxiety before dealing with isolation, their symptoms can augment and worsen over time.
 The psychological benefits of healthy social relationships aren’t totally understood, but they do show a general positive impact on many aspects of physical and mental health.
 Studies around this topic have even found that healthy relationships are more closely associated with long life than meticulously maintained diet and exercise routines.